noawe-boi/NoahsObsidianSync/Physics/Year 12/Assignments/IA3/Physics IA3 2025 Draft 2.md

 > [!PDF|yellow] [[energies-12-01213.pdf#page=11&selection=311,0,313,51&color=yellow|energies-12-01213, p.11]]
 > > Table 7.
 Sub-assembly availability of the PV systems (in %).

 Table X further illustrates this point, with the uptime of the system with respect to total system running decreasing as capacity increases.
 The main contributor to the lowering availability was the inverter modules, which were over $5\%$ less reliable than the next closest liability, PV modules.
-While PV modules can be easily replaced due to their modular "Plug and play" nature, inverters are more complex and require more effort to replace, therefore leading to their lower availability.
+While PV modules can be easily replaced due to their modular "Plug and play" nature, inverters are more complex and require more time to replace, therefore leading to their lower availability.

 > [!PDF|yellow] [[s10098-022-02307-z.pdf#page=6&selection=121,2,127,39&color=yellow|s10098-022-02307-z, p.6]]